zuluprotocol/tendermint-1/STYLE_GUIDE.md

  * Use a linter (see below) and generally try to keep the linter happy (where it makes sense).
  * Think about documentation, and try to leave godoc comments, when it will help new developers.
  * Every package should have a high level doc.go file to describe the purpose of that package, its main functions, and any other relevant information.
- * `TODO` should not be used in lieu of correctness.
-It can be used sparingly to document future direction.
+ * `TODO` should not be used.
+If important enough should be recorded as an issue.
- * `BUG` / `FIXME` should be avoided; these should instead be documented as specific issues that can be linked to in the code.
+ * `BUG` / `FIXME` should be used sparingly to guide future developers on some of the vulnerabilities of the code.
  * `XXX` can be used in work-in-progress (prefixed with "WIP:" on github) branches but they must be removed before approving a PR.
  * Libraries *should* panic on developer usage error.
  * Applications (e.g. clis/servers) *should* panic on unexpected unrecoverable errors and print a stack trace.